 HubSpot’s entry-level plans have attractive starting prices.
 Depending on your needs, you can purchase access to individual Hubs or a bundle.

-Pricing for individual Hubs starts at $20-25/month.
-The CRM Suite bundle starts at $50/month for access to all the Hubs Starter plans.
-However, these entry-level plans simply add more credits and remove HubSpot branding from emails, landing pages, and forms.
+Pricing for individual Hubs starts at $15/month.
+The Starter Customer Platform bundle also starts at $15/month for access to all the Hubs Starter plans.
+However, these entry-level plans primarily add more credits and remove HubSpot branding from emails, landing pages, and forms.

 From there, you’ll need to upgrade to the Professional plans for more features.
 The Professional Marketing Hub plan includes automation, A/B testing, contact scoring, content management, SEO, and social media management features.